2024 Conference on Adolescent Health

 Sponsorship & Exhibiting Opportunities

-Sponsorship & Exhibiting opportunities are now open for the 2023 Conference on Adolescent Health.
+Sponsorship & Exhibiting opportunities are now closed for the 2023 Conference on Adolescent Health.
 For more information about our virtual Sponsorship Levels, please check out our 2023 Sponsorship Packet.

 *In efforts to amplify the race-centered work happening around adolescent health, AHI offers a complimentary exhibiting table and a 40% sponsorship discount to any organization doing race-centered work in their communities.
 If you are interested in this opportunity, please contact AHI’s Events Team.

 The support, involvement, and enthusiasm of our Conference sponsors help to actualize AHI’s vision of transforming the health care landscape.
 We are grateful for their commitment to adolescent health and amplifying youth voice.

 Take time to enjoy all that downtown Ypsilanti has to offer!
 Ypsilanti is diverse, has a rich culture, and a deep pride – with the downtown area consisting of two unique districts: Downtown and Depot Town.
 The many outdoor attractions and historical sites include the Michigan Firehouse Museum, Ypsilanti Historical Museum, Yankee Air Museum, the Huron River, and Riverside Park.

-What are attendees from #AHI2021 saying about the fully virtual event?
+What are attendees from #AHI2022 saying about the hybrid event?